matloff/fastLinearAlgebra/README.md

 Either way, it's very important that the reader view the process in this way, called *partitioned matrices*.

-## Again, the partitioned-matrices view is key
+## Partitioned matrices: an invaluable visualization tool

 Look at our matrix-vector product Mv.
 Let's denote row i of M by M<sub>i.</sub>.
-Then our building matrix-veckor product from dot product can be displayed symbolicly, for an r-row matrix M:
+Then our building matrix-vector product can be displayed--and most important, visualized--symbolicly.

-by the equation
+For an r-row matrix M and a conformable vector v, we think of Mv as

 $$
-M = \left (
+\left (
 \begin{array}{r}
 M_{1.} \\
 M_{2.} \\